EvictionLab/eviction-lab-website/content/updates/research/eviction-filing-trends-after-cdc-moratorium/index.md

 {{< pullquote "Since the CDC moratorium ended, landlords have filed a growing number of cases, though still far fewer than are seen in a typical, pre-pandemic year." >}}

-Using data from our Eviction Tracking System, which monitors eviction filings in 31 cities and 6 states across the country, we can examine what has happened after the Supreme Court’s decision.
+In this brief, we use data from our Eviction Tracking System, which monitors eviction filings in 31 cities and 6 states across the country, to examine what has happened after the Supreme Court’s decision.
 Since the CDC moratorium ended, landlords have filed a growing number of cases, though still far fewer than are seen in a typical, pre-pandemic year.
-But when you look at the numbers city-by-city, the landscape is more complex: while filings are increasing rapidly in places like Houston and Milwaukee, they remain unchanged in others, such as New York.
+But when you look at the numbers city-by-city, the landscape is more complex: while filings increased rapidly in places like <a href="https://evictionlab.org/eviction-tracking/houston-tx/">Houston</a> and <a href="https://evictionlab.org/eviction-tracking/milwaukee-wi/">Milwaukee</a>, they remain unchanged in others, such as <a href="https://evictionlab.org/eviction-tracking/new-york-ny/">New York</a>.
+We also explore some of the factors that may help to explain patterns observed after the federal moratorium ended.

 Over the summer of 2021, prior to the Supreme Court’s ruling, eviction filings in the sites we monitor had been around 49% of historical average—just under half of what we would expect for this time of year.
 As Figure 1 shows, these numbers—both the absolute number of cases filed and the ratio of filings to historical average—increased following the Court’s ruling.